TwiN/gatus/README.md

 ### Announcements
 System-wide announcements allow you to display important messages at the top of the status page.
 These can be used to inform users about planned maintenance, ongoing issues, or general information.
+You can use markdown to format your announcements.

 This is essentially what some status page calls "incident communications".